This page has been locked by a moderator.

 The remaining Doors continued for some time.
 After initially considering replacing Morrison with a new singer, Krieger and Manzarek took over on vocals, and released two more albums, Other Voices and Full Circle.
 The Doors also toured during this time.

 Both albums sold well, but not in the numbers of the Morrison era releases, and the Doors ceased all performing and recording activities at the end of 1972.
 While the first is unmistakably Doors in sound and style, the last album showed the Doors further expanding into jazz territory.
-While neither album have yet seen CD reissues in the U.S., they have been released on 2-on-1 CDs in Germany and Russian Federation and are being heard via internet P2P networks and are undergoing fan reevaluation.
+While neither album have yet seen CD reissues in the U.S., they have been released on 2-on-1 CDs in Germany and Russia and are being heard via internet P2P networks and are undergoing fan reevaluation.

 The remaining Doors recorded a third post-Morrison album, An American Prayer released in 1978, this time providing only backup music to recordings of Morrison's poetry.